‘Not an easy time’ for Chris Pratt after Gunn firing

 LOS ANGELES (AP) — Chris Pratt says “it’s not an easy time” as he and the rest of the “Guardians of the Galaxy” cast look to the future of the hit superhero franchise after Disney fired writer-director James Gunn.

-In an interview with The Associated Press, Pratt says he stands behind social media posts saying he hopes Gunn can be reinstated for the next movie.
+Pratt told The Associated Press in an interview Tuesday that he stands behind social media posts saying he hopes Gunn can be reinstated for the next movie.

-He says he was “shocked” by the news of Gunn’s firing and that it’s a “complicated situation” for the cast of the Marvel movies.
+“It’s not an easy time.
+We all love James and he’s a good friend of ours, but we also really love playing the Guardians of the Galaxy.
+It’s a complicated situation for everybody.
+And you know, we just want to move forward and do what’s right and be the best people we can be,” Pratt told the AP.

 Gunn was fired last month as director of “Guardians of the Galaxy Vol. 3” because of old tweets that recently emerged where he joked about subjects like pedophilia and rape.
 He has apologized for the tweets, which were posted from 2008 to 2011.